 This shift also presented Payload with the chance to monetize the vast amounts of data it collects through its application.
 “This was a major opportunity for us to jump leaps and bounds ahead of the competition,” says Chris.
 “The cost of not doing this was incredibly high — we had to make it happen.
 No one else in the industry was providing this type of insight to customers.”

 However, it soon became apparent that they would not be able to fully realize this opportunity and achieve their goal with their current BI tool.
-“We were using Looker to analyze and visualize the data, and CSV exports to share reports with customers,” remembers Iain Letourneau, Payload’s BI Lead.
+“We used Fivetran to ingest data across sources and pull it into Snowflake, which was working great.
+But then we were using Looker to analyze and visualize the data, and CSV exports to share reports with customers,” remembers Iain Letourneau, Payload’s BI Lead.

 Reports had to be created ad hoc and required significant development effort to build, deploy, and release.
 “You have to know Looker’s proprietary coding language, LookML, to use the tool,” says Iain.
 “This really limited the number of people who could generate and manage these reports without exporting them.
 Not to mention, one small schema change in our cloud data warehouse meant hours of manual updates in Looker.”